Turing machine: Universal Turing machines

-As Turing wrote in The Undecidable, p.
-128 (italics added):
+As Turing wrote in The Undecidable, (italics added):

 It is possible to invent a single machine which can be used to compute any computable sequence.
 If this machine U is supplied with the tape on the beginning of which is written the string of quintuples separated by semicolons of some computing machine M, then U will compute the same sequence as M.

-This finding is now taken for granted, but at the time (1936) it was considered astonishing.
-The model of computation that Turing called his "universal machine"—"U" for short—is considered by some (cf. Davis (2000)) to have been the fundamental theoretical breakthrough that led to the notion of the stored-program computer.
+The model of computation that Turing called his "universal machine"—"U" for short—is considered by some to have been the fundamental theoretical breakthrough that led to the notion of the stored-program computer.

 Turing's paper ... contains, in essence, the invention of the modern computer and some of the programming techniques that accompanied it.